fedelibre/LilyDev/docker/README.md

+# Docker

+LilyDev Docker image is the recommended choice for Windows and Mac users who prefer a lightweight container over a full virtual machine.
+Working with a Docker container is different from  what you are used to in virtual machines: the container is used only to run the build, while you can work on the source code in your host environment.

 ## INITIAL SETUP

-1. Install Docker.
+1. [Install Docker](https://docs.docker.com/install/).
 There is more than one way to do this.
-The author of this document used Homebrew:
+On Mac you can use Homebrew:

        brew cask install docker

    You might wish to explore and tweak Docker's preferences before using it.

-2. The provided docker-compose.yaml sets up a container with read-only access to the source directory and full access to a separate directory for build artifacts.
-To tell Docker the host directories to use, create a file named ".env" in this directory, holding the following variable definitions referring to host directories by absolute path.
+2. The provided `docker-compose.yaml` sets up a container with read-only access to the source directory and full access to a separate directory for build artifacts.
+To tell Docker the host directories to use, create a file named `.env` in this directory, holding the following variable definitions referring to host directories by absolute path.

-       LILYPOND_BUILD_DIR=...
-       LILYPOND_SRC_DIR=...
+       LILY_BUILD_DIR=...
+       LILY_SRC_DIR=...

    Before you start using the build directory, consider whether you want to configure operating system options such as storage quotas,